eliseferg/377-Final-Project/public/Docs/README.md

 Additionally, there should be more fields added in the new user page to include information about the employees role at the company.
 This information should also be included on the accessible database page.
 Then, by including more distingusihing features for each user, the users can be sorted by category (ex. interests, role in company, hobbies etc.) in the database, allowing for users to filter when desired.

-Finally, consider incorporating a logout option that would appear globally on each global navigation similar to the comapny logo.
+Finally, consider incorporating a logout option that would appear globally on each global navigation similar to the company logo.
 This way users can return to the login page when they are finished.